code-for-venezuela/c4v-py/docs/docs/usage/microscope-as-a-library.md

     print(f"{d.title}: {d.label.value}")

 ```
+1. We first create our main manager using a custom database
+2. Then we are crawling and scraping urls for a given site
+3. And finally, we use the classifier created and located in the experiment folder `branch_name/experiment_name` to classify the results
+4. And last but not least, we print the stored data along with its predicted label

+---
 ## Using the Low Level Api
 If you need a more fine-grained control, you can use the primary components of the microscope library, importing the following
 modules: